Esther Roth-Shahamorov

 Esther Roth-Shahamorov (אסתר רוט-שחמורוב; born April 16, 1952) is a former Israeli track and field athlete.
 She specialized in the 100-meter hurdles and the 100-meter sprint.

 Early and personal life

-Esther Shahamorov was born in Tel Aviv, Israel, to an Ashkenazi Jewish family.
+Esther Shahamorov was born in Tel Aviv, Israel, to Bukharian Jewish parents.
 In 1973, she married Peter Roth, a gymnast, who became her coach.
 She has a son, Yaron (born 1974), who was a national champion in fencing, and a daughter, Einat.
 After she retired from competitive sport she became a sports schoolteacher.
+In 2023 it was found out she was waiting for a kidney transplant, due to genetic disease.
+In February 2024 she had a successful transplant.

 Track career

 Records

 She once held simultaneously five Israeli national records.
 One of them is still a record and two others held for over 20 years.